Architecture Overview¶

 \\server\share\pathUNC addresses that point to directories on SMB shares accessible from the administrator's workstation. - The Deployment Service authenticates using the workstation's current Windows credentials (pass-through authentication) — no separate deployment credentials are stored in ntkDeploy.

-- Before writing, the service backs up any existing
+- Before writing, the service backs up any existing configuration file at the target path.

-appconfig.json(or the configured filename) at the target path. - ntkDrive on each managed device reads the updated file the next time it polls its configuration path.
+- ntkDrive on each managed device reads the updated file the next time it polls its configuration path.

-UNC path reachability can be verified proactively using the Test Connectivity action in the Device Groups screen before initiating deployment.
+Path reachability can be verified proactively using the Test Connectivity action in the Device Groups screen before initiating deployment.

 Deployment Verification: Preflight, Connectivity Gate, and Snapshots¶